-Table of Contents

-OVERVIEW1 DTO VIRTUAL CARE ENABLEMENT PROGRAM1 VIRTUAL CARE RESOURCES FOR PHYSICIANS/MOAS1 VIRTUAL CARE RESOURCES FOR PATIENTS 1 GETTING STARTED WITH VIRTUAL CARE2 Which virtual care tool should I choose?2 Does the virtual care tool need to be integrated into the EMR?2 Which telehealth solutions meet recommended security standards for protecting privacy?2 How much testing should be done before I start using virtual care with patients?2 Do you have any information on the approximate costs for the various virtual care solutions?2 Is there any funding available to physicians to implement virtual care?3 What should I do if my patient requires an in- person assessment?3 How can I ensure that I am meeting my medical-legal obligations when providing virtual care services during the pandemic?
-COMMUNICATING WITH PATIENTS How can I treat a patient that does not have a smartphone, tablet, or computer?3 How can we let patients know about changes to our in-person services?3 How can I send emails to my patients in bulk?4 PRIVACY4 When is verbal patient consent acceptable and how to we record it?4 Where are the best places to get consent form templates?5
+Table of Contents BILLING 5 OVERVIEW1 Where can I get all of my questions re garding DTO VIRTUAL CARE ENABLEMENT PROGRAM1 new/revised fee codes during COVID-19 answered?
+VIRTUAL CARE RESOURCES FOR PHYSICIANS/MOAS1 PRESCRIPTIONS VIRTUAL CARE RESOURCES FOR PATIENTS1 How should I submit prescriptions afte telemedicine visit?
+GETTING STARTED WITH VIRTUAL CARE2 Can I use a digital signature on a prescription Which virtual care tool should I choose?2 Can i use a digital signature on a prescriptio Does the virtual care tool need to be integrated into the EMR?2 Have the rules for dispensing of controlled medications changed?
+Which telehealth solutions meet recommended 5 security standards for protecting privacy?2 5 How much testing should be done before I start using virtual care with patients?2 Do you have any information on the approximate costs for the various virtual care solutions?2 Does the Private Physician Network (Final Support video visits?
+PPN) Is there any funding available to physicians to implement virtual care?3 What should I do if my bandwidth is to videoconferencing?
+What should I do if my patient requires an in- VIRTUAL CARE RESOURCES 7 person assessment?3 What virtual care supports and resource How can I ensure that I am meeting my medical-legal obligations when providing virtual care services during the pandemic? available?
+How can I request 1:1 support for impl virtual care?
+COMMUNICATING WITH PATIENTS3 ZOOM FOR HEALTHCARE 8 How can I treat a patient that does not have a smartphone, tablet, or computer?3 What is ZOOM and which version can for virtual care?
+How can we let patients know about changes to our in-person services?3 What are the differences between a fre ZOOM account and a ZOOM for Healt How can I send emails to my patients in bulk?
+4 account?
+8 PRIVACY4 Who can get a PHSA ZOOM for Healt account?
+When is verbal patient consent acceptable and how to we record it?4 What if I registered for a ZOOM for He account through RCCBC or another he Where are the best places to get consent form templates?5 authority?